 Department Level

 1. Departments have the primary responsibility to state, in writing, and in detail, the reasons for their recommendations.
 The department is responsible for preparing a complete description and analysis of the factors significant in the departmental evaluation consistent with the criteria previously described.
+The department will use a candidate’s probationary plan as the primary basis for assessing probationary faculty members’ evidence and narratives, and for making recommendations on promotion to the rank of Associate.
+The department will use its approved standards (as described in III.B-F) as the primary basis for assessing Associate-level faculty members’ evidence and narratives, and for making recommendations on promotion to the rank of Full.

 2. The probationary and tenured faculty of the department shall elect a department peer review committee (or a separate committee for each candidate) of tenured full-time faculty members at a rank higher than the faculty candidate.
 The peer review committee shall consist of a minimum of three (3) members, excluding participants in the Faculty Early Retirement Program.
 The department may choose to elect members of other departments to the committee.
 The department, if so desired, may function as a committee of the whole; that is, subsequent to a departmental election, the department peer review committee may consist of all eligible tenured full-time faculty in the department.
 In either event, the recommendations of the peer review committee(s) are the recommendations of the department.